pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-vm/create-vm.md

 ## Task 4: Accepting the license for WebLogic Server Images in Oracle Container Registry

 In this task, we accept the license agreement for WebLogic Server images resides in Oracle Container Registry.
 As in Lab 3, we will use WebLogic Server 12.2.1.3.0 image as our Primary Image.
-So, to get access to WebLogic Server Images, we accept the license agreement in this task.
+So, to get access to WebLogic Server Images, we accept the license agreement.

 1. Click the link for the Oracle Container Registry [https://container-registry.oracle.com/](https://container-registry.oracle.com/) and sign in.
 For this, you need an Oracle Account.
     ![Container Registry Sign In](images/ContainerRegistrySignIn.png)